tedchoward/tidbits/_posts/2012-07-02-do-you-see-this-woman.md

 I wonder if that was true of Simon, the Pharisee that Jesus visited in [Luke 7.36-50][3].
 A woman shows up at the meal and begins crying and washes Jesus' feet with her tears.
-The Simon is quick to note that the woman is a sinner and is offended that Jesus is allowing this action to take place.
+Simon is quick to note that the woman is a sinner and is offended that Jesus is allowing this action to take place.
 Jesus takes the opportunity to tell Simon a story, but what gets me the most is the comment Jesus makes after he concludes